wbreeze/wind_and_water/_drafts/The-Magenta-Line.md

 The waves will be pushing me along as well.
 It will be a piece of cake.
 It's also an act for which there is no turning back.
 Trying to turn around and come out, motoring into wind and sea, I would make little headway.
-At best I could make a knot, bashing and splashing, beating the daylights out of the rig, shaking up the inside of the boat, and punishing this sailor.
+At best I could make a knot.
+There I would be again: bashing and splashing, beating the daylights out of the rig, shaking up the inside of the boat, and punishing this sailor.

 Turning into the bay requires commitment to the unknown.
 We like that sort of living, don't we?
 We do this to skirt the slow death of the known and comfortable, don't we?
-I take a deep breath, start tho motor, heave-to to drop the little bit of mainsail I have flying, and then motor gently northeast into the channel, downwind, with the sea swell and wind waves pushing me alang.
+I take a deep breath, start the motor, heave-to to drop the little bit of mainsail I have flying, and then motor gently northeast into the channel, downwind, with the sea swell and wind waves pushing me alang.